ShopBack

 ShopBack is a cashback reward program available across the Asia-Pacific (APAC).
 It allows online shoppers to receive a small percentage of their purchases on the platform, paid for through affiliate programs by the merchant.
 The platform also provides coupons, voucher codes, product comparison, QR code payment, and most recently, buy-now-pay-later.
 It has 30 million users.

-It is partnered with firms such as Amazon, Booking.com, eBay, ASOS, Zalora, Woolworths Online, Lazada, Uber, Grab, Shopee, Tokopedia, GoWabi, Blibli, Alibaba, and eBay.
+It is partnered with firms such as Amazon, Booking.com, ASOS, Zalora, Woolworths.com.au, Lazada, Uber, Grab, Shopee, Tokopedia, GoWabi, Blibli, Alibaba, and eBay.

 ShopBack is currently available in 13 countries including the United States, Australia, Indonesia, Germany, Malaysia, Philippines, Singapore, Hong Kong, South Korea, Taiwan, Thailand, Vietnam, and New Zealand.

 History

 ShopBack’s founding team was previously from Zalora.

 In April 2020, ShopBack announced the acquisition of Ebates Korea.

 On 17 September 2020, ShopBack suffered a data breach.
 They notified customers 8 days later on 25 September 2020.

 Funding

-For its first round of seed funding, ShopBack raised over US$500,000.
-The company has since experienced a fast growth.
-In March 2015, ShopBack received further investment funding of US$600,000.
+ShopBack raised over US$500,000 in seed funding shortly after founding, followed by a US$600,000 round in March 2015 led by East Ventures and Accel-X. The company subsequently raised approximately US$15 million across additional early rounds before its Series A in 2017.

-In November 2017, ShopBack revealed it had raised US$25 million, a round led by Japanese finance and credit card company Credit Saison, with participation from Blue Sky, AppWorks, Intouch Holdings, Aetius Capital, 33 Capital, SoftBank Ventures Korea, Singtel Innov8, Qualgro and East Ventures, bringing their total funding to US$40 million.
+In November 2017, ShopBack closed a US$25 million Series A round led by Credit Saison, with participation from new investors Blue Sky, AppWorks, Intouch Holdings, Aetius Capital, and 33 Capital, and returning investors SoftBank Ventures Korea, Singtel Innov8, Qualgro, and East Ventures.
+The round brought total funding to approximately US$40 million.
 Today, ShopBack averages an order every 2 seconds, with an annualised sales figure of over US$500 million and 5 million users in early 2018.

 In April 2019, ShopBack announced that it has closed a US$45 million round led by new investors Rakuten Capital and EV Growth, bringing their total funding to US$85 million.
 The investment will see Amit Patel, who leads Rakuten-owned cashback service Ebates, and Willson Cuaca (Managing Partner of EV Growth and East Ventures), join the board.